SIGN UP TO OUR NEWS!

 Introduction

-With its temperate climate, laid-back Catalan culture and a huge variety of traffic-free mountain roads to train on, Girona has steadily become Spain’s epicentre of all things cycling – so is it any wonder so many current pros hail from the region?
+With its temperate climate, laid-back Catalan culture, and a huge variety of traffic-free mountain roads to train on, Girona has steadily become Spain’s epicentre of cycling and a firm favourite with the pros for training.

-As with all of our Classic Cols style holidays, we have crafted a flexible itinerary catering for a range of fitness levels and aspirations that takes in the best that this ‘hidden gem’ of a region has to offer.
+We’ve crafted the itinerary of this Marmot Classic style holiday with this in mind, so you too can experience the wonderful, almost traffic-free roads that the pros favour.
+The flexible itinerary caters for a range of fitness levels and aspirations, and includes the best cycling this region has to offer.
 You’ll climb on mostly mellow gradients, traverse lush green valleys and enjoy sweeping descents on smooth tarmac through a range of breathtaking scenery, staying in quality hotels each night.

-The climate in Catalonia makes this cycling holiday an ideal spring and autumn destination.
-We have designed a ‘Classic’ route which, compared to our other Classic Cols holidays is more manageable and achievable.
-However, if you are looking for more of an early season personal training week, or opportunity to test your end of season fitness, then you will find solace in our ‘Challenge’ route.
-Whatever your aspiration, this holiday has something for everyone…
+The climate in Catalonia makes this tour an ideal spring and autumn European cycling holiday destination.
+You’ll have the choice of two to three routes each day so it’s up to you how much you want to push yourself.
+We’ve designed a ‘Classic’ route which, compared to other Marmot Classic style holidays is more manageable and achievable.
+However, if you’re looking for more of a cycling challenge, or want to treat this as an early season training week, or an opportunity to test your end of season fitness levels, then you’ll love the daily ‘Challenge’ route.
+Whatever your aspirations, this holiday has something for all fit cyclists.
+With full support from two of our expert, fun-loving guides and their bespoke support vehicles, this is the perfect cycling tour in Catalonia, where all you need to think about is turning the pedals and enjoying your time on and off the saddle.

 Departure Dates & Prices